ss87021456/Recommendation-System-Baseline/README.md

 5. BPR-MF:  It optimizes the matrix factorization in a pairwise manner with Bayesian Personalized Ranking loss, which aims to maximize the difference between positive and negative items.
 It does not model the sequential signals.

-6. FMC: is is a simplied version of factorized personalized Markov Chain (FPMC) which does not include user personalized behaviours.
+6. FMC: is is a simplified version of factorized personalized Markov Chain (FPMC) which does not include user personalized behaviours.

 7. FPMC : is approach combines matrix factorization machine with Markov Chain for next item recommendations.
 The proposed approach captures both user-item preferences and user sequential behaviours.